-- Make sure that the stabiliser extensions are extended a little and the stabiliser leg can rotate freely of the vehicle. - 2.
-Place your right hand on the handle (3) while unlocking the stabiliser leg lock (2) with your left hand.
-Make sure the leg drops in a controlled movement until it stops. - 3.
-Push the handle until the leg is pointing downwards in the working position. - 4.
-Lock the stabiliser leg lock (2) in the hole (4).
+- Make sure the stabiliser extension is extended and the stabiliser leg can rotate freely of the vehicle. - 2.
+Place your right hand on the handle (3) while unlocking the stabiliser leg (4) with your left hand.
+Make sure the leg drops in a controlled movement until it stops.
+Push the handle until the leg is pointing downwards. - 3.
+Lock the stabiliser leg with the handle (4). - 4.
+Extend the stabiliser extension.
+For manual extensions, lock the extension. - Operate the stabiliser leg downwards until it is set to the ground.